bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 </blockquote>
 So my advice here is to accept these principles and quick, otherwise you would be stuck there for a very long time.
 You will have plenty of time to meditate on this but if you want to start quantum computing this will slow you down.
 And, before I forget, let me also warn you with a common mistake, we beginners do to reassure ourselves when confronted with the shocking reality of quantum mechanics.
 It is tempting to think that <em>a Qubit in superposition is still Zero or(exclusively) One but because we cannot observe it for some obscure reasons, it is just a modelisation of the possible outcomes by probabilities</em>.
 That's incorrect: with superposition, they <strong>are</strong> both $|0\rangle$ and $|1\rangle$ <em>at the same time</em>.
 Yes this is crazy!
 But there's another world down there at subatomic scale, with different laws...

-<iframe width="500" height="281" src="https://www.youtube.com/embed/7B1llCxVdkE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><p>I personally liked this video on superposition and decoherence.
-Visualizations are great.</p>
+{% include youtube-embed.html ytb_src='https://www.youtube.com/embed/7B1llCxVdkE' caption="I personally liked this video on superposition and decoherence.
+Visualizations are great." %}

 I also saw some amazing animations on this website (in French): <a href="http://toutestquantique.fr/dualite/">toutestquantique.fr</a><br />
 From the same authors, this video illustrates well the wave-particle duality.

-<iframe width="500" height="281" src="https://www.youtube.com/embed/JlsPC2BW_UI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><p>French are not only good at playing soccer (I mean football), they also create great videos on wave-particle duality.</p>
+{% include youtube-embed.html ytb_src='https://www.youtube.com/embed/JlsPC2BW_UI' caption="French are not only good at playing soccer (I mean football), they also create great videos on wave-particle duality." %}

 <h3>Do not spend too much time on the Bloch Sphere and quantum circuit visualizations</h3>
 The Quantum Katas take an approach "by code" with Q#.
 This has been really adapted for me.
 But with other didactic approaches I followed when I started, the Bloch Sphere is often used to represent and visualize 1-Qubit states.